stalker-xrts/stalker-xrts-resources/README.md

-# -stalker-xrts-resources
-Resources for stalker xrts mod package.
+## Resources of stalker xrts template

+Only folders in `src/resources` are transformed as assets for xrts template. <br/>
+Used to handle textures/sounds/meshes and other statics.